 - Oranges: 74 mg per large orange or 27 mg per cup of orange juice

 - Sardines: 351 mg per 3.75 oz. can

 - Canned Salmon: 232 mg per half can

 - Tofu: 434 mg per half cup

-If you need some help adding these and other high-calcium foods into your meals, check out some recipes to get inspired!
+If you need some help adding these and other high-calcium foods into your meals, check out some recipes from Eat Well to get inspired!